 Braven offers competitive base salaries based on the midpoint of the market among not-for-profit organizations of similar size, with opportunities for salary growth over time.
 We believe in compensating staff members fairly in relation to each other, their qualifications, and their impact on behalf of the organization, and take internal and external equity seriously.
 Given our commitment to equity, Braven does not negotiate salary offers; instead, each salary offer is determined carefully using external and internal benchmarking.

-New hires can expect a starting salary at the beginning of the range to allow room for growth with performance and so that Braven maintains internal equity.
-The salary ranges, by geographic market, for this role are set forth $76,000-$94,900.
-This is a full-time, regular, exempt, and benefits eligible position where you will be working at 100% capacity.
+Starting salary within the range is determined by role scope and qualifications, with new hires starting at the lower end to allow for growth with performance.
+Braven does not base compensation on individual candidate salary expectations and is committed to maintaining internal equity.
+The salary ranges, by geographic market, for this role are set forth $79,200-$99,000 in Atlanta, $83,600-$104,400 in Chicago, and $92,000-$114,900 in New York, NY and Newark, NJ.
+This is based on a 50-hour work week at an hourly rate.
+This is a full-time, regular, exempt, and benefits-eligible position where you will be working at 100% capacity.

 Braven also provides competitive, comprehensive benefits, recognition, and career development.
 While Braven reserves the right to change benefits at any time, current benefits include: